Lambo97/ADAProject/README.md

   * Incorporate this data in ours
   * Study it's influence on emissions for food products of Belgium and Switzerland

+* Get a better estimate of how much CO2 the production caused (5/12)
+  * Currently 1kg of Milk, and 1kg of Meat are treated equally (they are simply added together)
+  * Find a better way of combining these subcategories, perhaps buy researching how much CO2 each subcategory emits and using a weighted sum

 * Create visulalisation (08/12):
   * Create interactive maps for the direct emissions of each country
   * Create map for the quantity of imported/exported product to/from Belgium and Switzerland